Admission to Allied Health Programs

 Licensed Practical Nurses (LPNs) currently licensed in the State of New Jersey, who qualify for admission, may be eligible for advanced placement.
-To be eligible, LPNs must meet the same admission criteria as an RN applicant, and complete, with a grade of “C” or better, BIOL121, Human Anatomy & Physiology II and the LPN Nursing Transition class, offered each fall.
+To be eligible, LPNs must meet the same admission criteria as an RN applicant, and complete, with a grade of “C” or better, BIOL221, Human Anatomy & Physiology II (formerly, BIOL121) and the LPN Nursing Transition class, offered each fall.
 The program application deadline for LPNs is June 1.
 Successful applicants who pass the NURS109 Transition course will be admitted for the spring term in NURS112.
 Call (609)343-5035 or (609)463-4774, ext 5035 for information, or contact the Admissions Office for an application to the program.

 Optional Nursing Program

-The Atlantic Cape Nursing program, in collaboration with Ocean County College and Burlington County College offers an online, on-site with faculty AAS degree in Nursing.
+The Atlantic Cape Nursing program, in collaboration with Ocean County College and Burlington County College offers an Online, on-site with faculty AAS degree in Nursing.
 The clinical portion of the program is completed at various locations throughout Southern New Jersey in a one-day a week (12 hour) format.
-The didactic portions of the program are online.
-The student completing this program receives their AAS degree from Ocean County College.
+The didactic portions of the program are Online The student completing this program receives their AAS degree from Ocean County College.
 This program has limited seating and the criteria for acceptance differ from the traditional program requirements.
 Further information about this program can be found on the Ocean County College website or by contacting the Nursing department at Atlantic Cape.